Autofocus

 R² Threshold#

-This setting refers to the coefficient of determination which is used to grade the calculated fitting of an autofocus run to the actual datapoints.
+This setting refers to the coefficient of determination which is used to grade the calculated fitting of an autofocus run to the actual data points.
 When an autofocus run leads to an R² value that is below this threshold, the autofocus run will be deemed as failed.
 This can happen due to bad parameters, clouds rolling in and other problems during an autofocus run.
 An ideal autofocus run will have an R² value that is easily beyond 0.95.

 Autofocus filter settings#